tiffiyyy/simmerSpace/README.md

 [Ryan's LinkedIn](https://www.linkedin.com/in/ryan-le-b44854382/) <br/><br/>

-Thank you for coming along with us for <3
+Thank you for checking out our project <3